 f) The annual report submitted to the court.

-Basins previously ranked as low- or very low priority that are now prioritized as high- or medium-priority are subject to SGMA and have additional time to form Groundwater Sustainability Agencies (GSAs) and develop and implement GSPs or to submit an Alternative (see Water Code § 10722.4(d)).
+Basins previously ranked as low- or very low priority that are prioritized as high- or medium-priority are subject to SGMA and have additional time to form Groundwater Sustainability Agencies (GSAs) and develop and implement GSPs or to submit an alternative (see Water Code § 10722.4(d)).
 If a basin is reprioritized from low or very low to high- or medium-priority, the following deadlines apply: